Home > Featured > Ted Nugent Guitars

 The Derringer handgrips are made from the same korina as the body.

-The Derringer employs a magnetic rapid deployment system!!
 Ted will be able to quickly release the gun in an emergency.

-When Ted & myself designed the guitar Ted never mentioned anything about installing a gun in the body.
-When I delivered the guitar to Ted he was almost speechless.
 Anyone who knows Ted knows that Ted is rarely if ever at a loss for words.
 The surprise actually took him aback a step.

 When Uncle Ted regained his speech, it was only a matter of a nanosecond.
 I only noticed it because I have been in Ted's presence enough times to know his command of the English language is always there to serve him well.